romimo-93/Final-Project/README.md

 * Website that has multiple tabs.
 1. showing predicted model of what players should play what positions using K-Means clustering.
+User selection to determine what features they want to use in the model
 2. Bubble graph with one x(time on ice) and multiple Y(Assists, shots, goals, +-, Block Shots).
+3. Drop down table with player names, that show player stats when chosen...?